 The student and parent will need to sign a contract assuring proper care of the instrument.
 A $50 deposit is required that will be refunded at the end of the contract year, as long as the instrument is returned in good condition.

 Prospective mentors and teachers will be needed from various geographical areas.
 Mentors are needed who have demonstrated effective teaching skills and experience with the instrument.

-The May Newsletter is now available to all by clicking on the Newsletter link at the top (Or you can go directly to it with this link):
+The June 2014 Newsletter can be found by clicking on the Newsletter link at the top (Or you can go directly to it with this link):